Filtering the Problem: Do You Have the Right Functional Movement Solution for Shoulder Mobility?

 Crocodile breathing improved ASLR and we started to use Half kneeing dorsiflexion for Ankle mobility.

-Interesting note here: Ankle mobility drills not only helped the ankles but immediately regained his toe touch (from top third of tibia to full toe touch).
+Interesting note here: Ankle mobility drills not only helped the ankles but immediately regained his toe touch (from the top third of tibia to full toe touch).
 The body is an interesting place to live.

 Now I checked in on thorax mobility figuring it would be reduced but he had full thorax mobility both in the Rib Grab and Brettzel 1.0.
 Well, that did not uncover a limitation through applying the corrective exercise.
 That’s okay, … good information for moving forward.